lttng/lttng-docs/contents/installing-lttng/embedded-distributions/oe-yocto.md

 id: oe-yocto
 ---

-LTTng recipes are available in the `openembedded-core` layer of
+LTTng recipes are available in the
-OpenEmbedded:
+<code><a href="http://layers.openembedded.org/layerindex/branch/master/layer/openembedded-core/" class="ext">openembedded-core</a></code> layer of OpenEmbedded:

   * `lttng-tools`
   * `lttng-modules`